StanThuman/Internship-Projects/README.md

  ## Street-Songs
  This was a team project I worked on with two other people.
 The objective of this app was to play music in a raidius of your GSP location using the google maps API and other people using the app in your area would be able to listen and play their own music too.
-  * MeteorJS for the backend
+  * MeteorJS for the back-end
-  * Angular on the front
+  * Angular on the front-end